acharyasreej/vm-imgreg-operator-api-old/README.md

 ## Getting Started

-Check out how to get started with vm-operator-api [here](GETTING-STARTED.md)
+Check out how to get started with vm-imgreg-operator-api [here](GETTING-STARTED.md)

 ## Roadmap

-Use of the vm-operator-api is currently only supported in vSphere with Kubernetes.
+Use of the vm-imgreg-operator-api is currently only supported in vSphere with Kubernetes.
 However the intention is to make it more widely available as a Kubernetes-native way of interacting with vSphere VMs.